 New Student Orientation.
-Upon acceptance to Point, CGPS students are enrolled in APSP 100 Online Orientation, a fully-interactive no-cost/no-credit "course" that provides an avenue for self-paced education regarding (1) the University's mission, history and theological beliefs; (2) the foundations and structure of Point's College of Graduate & Professional Studies; and (3) an introduction to staff departments providing critical services to Point Online and Point Connect registrants.
+Upon acceptance to Point, CGPS degree-seeking students are enrolled in APSP 100 Online Orientation.
+Non-degree, transient, and traditional students completing CGPS courses enroll in APSP 099 Online Orientation.
+APSP 099 and 100 are fully-interactive, no-cost/no-credit "courses" that provide an avenue for self-paced education regarding (1) the University's mission, history and theological beliefs; (2) the foundations and structure of Point's College of Graduate & Professional Studies; and (3) an introduction to staff departments providing critical services to Point Online and Point Connect registrants.
 APSP 100 is moderated by the Online Student Services team and is mandatory for all CGPS students enrolling at Point University.
+Students complete the orientation in a few hours either before or during the initial week of their first CGPS course.